1. Digital Health Apps/Software

 Telemedicine Service Management Specifications (For Trial Implementation) clearly stipulates that if a patient raises a claim due to telemedicine services, the inviting party’s medical institution shall bear the corresponding legal responsibilities in the remote consultation; if it is a remote diagnosis, the inviting party and the invited party jointly assume corresponding legal responsibilities.

 However, the Telemedicine Service Management Specifications (For Trial Implementation) does not mention whether third-party platforms need to be held responsible for “misdiagnosis” caused by information platforms, such as cases where patients are harmed due to technical errors in the transmission of pathological information.
+It generally states that medical institutions shall enter into cooperation agreements with third-party platforms and agree on risks of medical damage and sharing of responsibilities.

 The rights and responsibilities, procedures, and responsibilities in the service process of “remote consultation” and “remote diagnosis” are subject to the cooperation agreement of all parties involved in telemedicine services.